Do you have an achy/tight neck or back?

 Level your elbows with your shoulders.
 Press your arms against the wall.

-Rotate your arms upward so that the backs of your hands and forearms press into the wall.
+Rotate your arms upward so that the backs of your hands and forearms are in contact with the wall.

 Slowly raise your arms overhead until your elbows and shoulders are fully extended.
-Make sure that your back is completely pressing into the wall throughout this whole process.
+Make sure that your back is completely pressing into the wall and keep your spine neutral throughout the entire movement.

 Lower your arms until your triceps are parallel to the ground.